 "One of those very special artists who has been given a wonderful mind coupled with an organic, kinesthetic musical understanding..."

-Rebecca Smithorn is the Education Conductor of the Baltimore Chamber Orchestra, the Principal Conductor of Ensemble 4-33, and serves as an assistant conductor with the Cincinnati Ballet.
+Rebecca Smithorn is the Education Conductor of the Baltimore Chamber Orchestra and the Principal Conductor of Ensemble 4-33.

 Ms. Smithorn recently created The Listening Lab, an orchestral concert series that teaches young audiences listening skills based in mindfulness techniques and research in music cognition.
 Described as "interesting and ingenious," that program received full support from the Peabody Dean's Incentive Grant and was selected for the Johns Hopkins Social Innovation Cohort.
 As Education Conductor of the Baltimore Chamber Orchestra, she is bringing The Listening Lab to schools throughout the Baltimore area.